deanwedgbury/testRepo/doc/sprint 1/PB.md

 [Priority/Point estimate]

+## Data

+- As a researcher, I want to be able to keep track of the humidity in the area of the Flora so I can better determine how humidity affects plant growth.
+[2/3]
+- As a researcher/hobbyist/beginner, I want to keep track of the temperature in the area of the Flora so I can determine if the area of the Flora is to hot to sustain proper plant growth.
+[2/3]
+- As a researcher/hobbyist/beginner, I want to know when the plant needs to be watered by checking the moisture of the soil.
+[2/3]
+- As a researcher/hobbyist/beginner, I want to be able to tell whether or not my plant is receiving enough sunlight for it's growth.
+[2/3]

 ## Web
 - As a researcher, I want to store and retrieve relevant data on my plants so that I can keep track of growth of local flora and analyze their growth.
 [1/13]
 - As a beginner, I want to see a history of the plants data over time, so that I have a better understanding of my plant's progress.
 [1/21]
 - As a researcher/beginner/hobbyist, I want to have a simple, intuitive, user friendly and visually appealing website so that I can look forward to checking on my plant every day.
 [3/21]

-## Measuring extra data
-- As a beginner/researcher, I would like to track how much sunlight/temperature/humidity my plant is getting so that I can determine if I should move it.
-[5/21]

 ## Watering
 - As a hobbyist, I want to be able to water my plant manually, with the press of a button so that i can control exactly when i water my plant.
 [1/8]